 The Trustees are policy makers for the District and oversees the perpetuity of the cemetery.
 At a regular Board meeting in 2012 the Trustees along with the recommendation of the General Manager decided to fund a 5 year renovation of the cemetery.
-These renovations include, but not limited to, new landscaping, removal of old landscaping, removal of old benches, chairs, neglected shrubs and or memorabilia.
-New additions to the cemetery are beautiful granite benches that will last a lifetime.
-Also the cemetery included in their options, private Family Estates located on the southeast corner.
-Along the Northern wall there are 67 in ground cremation lots with beautiful mahogany granite upright markers.
-The newest addition to the cemetery is their Ossuary, which will be available for purchase spring of 2014.
+These renovations included, , new landscaping, removal of old landscaping, removal of old benches, chairs, neglected shrubs and or memorabilia.

-The Trustees and Staff take great pride in the vast history within its walls and it is the intent of the Board of Trustees to maintain this cemetery financially and visually well into perpetuity.
+The Trustees and Staff take great pride in the history of the Temecula Cemetery and it is the intent of the Board of Trustees to maintain this cemetery financially and visually well into perpetuity.

 Donations in your name are gladly accepted, for more information please email us at : (redacted)